imogenblyth/shapeR/README.md

 R package to study otolith shape variation among fish populations

+##Shape R has recently been archived (June 2022) and so the following is to be able to install the package from the archived file

 ##download Rtools installer from CRAN - https://cran.r-project.org/bin/windows/Rtools/rtools40.html
 ## after installation create .txt document named .Renviron in documents folder with the following line: